wonsunahn/CS1622_Fall2024/projects/3/README.md

 ### Appendix E: Obtaining the solution for Project 2

-If you were not able to complete Project 2, and you want to move on to Project 3, I will provide a way forward.
-Just message me on Teams.
-I am going to provide to you the binary object file y.tab.o that you can just link into your program.
-Now the caveat is that, if you use this file, you cannot attempt the extra credit.
+If you were not able to complete Project 2, and you want to move on to Project 3, I will provide the y.tab.o object file generated from the reference grammar.y file.
+Now the caveat is that, if you use this file, you cannot attempt the extra credit as the extra credit requires modifications to your own grammar.y.
+Please use the files with this in mind.

+The relevant files are under the [project_2_files/](project_2_files/) folder in this repository.
+You will find the y.tab.o and y.tab.h files generated from the solution grammar.y in that folder.
+You will also find a grammar.y file with a comment "/* DO NOT GRADE */" at the top, to indicate to the GradeScope autograder to ignore that file.
+Lastly, you find a modified Makefile that uses the provided y.tab.o and y.tab.h files instead of grammar.y to build the parser.
+Copy over all these files to the root of your GitHub Classroom repository (overwriting any existing files).

+Note that you still need to implement table.cpp on your own.
+But otherwise, this will free you from having to implement grammar.y.

 ## Grading